ijpulidos/ICTS-presentation/README.md

-Repository for the Ipython slides/presentation on Open Science and Free Culture, given at the course "Ingenio, Ciencia, Tecnología y Sociedad" at the National University of Colombia (2014).
+Repository for the Ipython slides/presentation on Open Science and Free Culture, given in the course "Ingenio, Ciencia, Tecnología y Sociedad" at the National University of Colombia (2014).